mahmoudhelmyy/Programming-Examples-Repository/README.md

+# Programming Examples Repository

+Welcome to the Programming Examples Repository!
+This repository showcases a collection of simple yet illustrative programming examples across various topics.
+Each program is designed to demonstrate fundamental concepts and techniques, making it a valuable resource for learning and practicing programming skills.

+## Table of Contents

+- [Bus Reservation System](BusReservationSystem.c): A command-line bus reservation system that allows users to book and manage bus trips.

+- [Calculator Program](Calculator.c): A versatile calculator program that performs basic arithmetic operations, including addition, subtraction, multiplication, division, exponentiation, and factorial.

+- [Maximum Amount of Water Trapped](MaximumAmountOfWater.c): Calculates the maximum amount of water that can be trapped between different height bars.

+- [Array Rotation Functions](RotationFunction.c): Demonstrates array rotation methods, both left and right, by a specified number of positions.

+- [Finding Second Biggest Number](SecondBiggestNumber.c): Finds and displays the second biggest number in an array.

+- [Basic Stack Implementation](Stack.c): Implements a basic stack data structure along with common stack operations, adhering to coding standards.

+- [Stock Profit Calculation](Stock.c): Calculates the maximum profit from buying and selling stocks using single and multiple transactions.

+- [Swapping, Fibonacci, and Sorting](Swapping_Fibonacci_Sorting.c): Illustrates swapping methods, Fibonacci sequence generation, and an incorrect sorting function.

+- [Palindrome Checker](Palindrome.c): Checks if a number is a palindrome and provides its reversed form, following MISRA-C 2012 guidelines.

+## Usage

+1. Clone this repository to your local machine.
+2. Navigate to the desired program's directory.
+3. Compile the source code using the appropriate compiler.
+4. Run the compiled executable to see the program in action.
+5.
+Feel free to explore, modify, and learn from these examples to enhance your programming skills.
+Happy coding!
+## Author
+- Mahmoud Helmy

 # 1. Bus Reservation System

 A simple command-line bus reservation system that allows users to book and manage bus trips.